SharedSmally/doc/1app/java/spring/AppSpring.md

 Automated tasks.
 Offline processing of data at a time to suit you.

 ## Components
-- Framework
+- Framework: IoC, interfaces on different implementations
-- Boot
+- Boot: Start point for Application
-- Data
+- Data: Data Access Layer
-- Web
+- Web: User Interface
 - Cloud
 - Misc